eor/ML-RT/README.md

 # ML-RT
-ML-RT stand for Machine Learning and Radiative Transfer.
-It is a project aimed at examining the possibility to use machine learning techniques to emulate radiative transfer simulation results.
+ML-RT stands for Machine Learning and Radiative Transfer.
+It is a project aimed at examining the possibility of using machine learning techniques to emulate radiative transfer simulation results.